Vitamin A Facts: Everything You Need to Know

 What Does Vitamin A Do?

 Consuming sufficient amounts of vitamin A can also work wonders for your immune system.
-Vitamin A promotes the production of white blood cells, which eliminate viruses and unwanted bacteria from the body.
-This prevents infections by creating a stronger immune system.
+Vitamin A promotes the production of white blood cells, particularly T cells, which eliminate viruses and bacteria from your body.
+Vitamin A also stimulates the production of special T cells called regulatory T cells.
+These help to reduce the risk of your body attacking its own healthy cells, which is what happens with some autoimmune diseases.
 Furthermore, vitamin A fortifies the linings of your respiratory, intestinal and urinary tracts, along with your skin and mucous membranes.
-This is another way it helps bacteria from entering the body and causing an infection.
+It also sends additional immune cells there to prevent bacteria from entering your body and causing an infection.

 Vitamin A can also contribute to improved bone growth, cell division and cell differentiation.
-It even promotes reproduction and is a healthy supplement for women who are breastfeeding.
+It even promotes reproduction and is a healthy supplement for people who are breastfeeding.

 Food Sources of Vitamin A

-Vitamin A is extremely easy to come by.
-Many of the most basic staples in our diets - meat, eggs, milk and cheese, for example - are excellent sources of vitamin A. Other animal sources have a high vitamin A content as well, like kidney, liver, cod and fish oil.
-However, it's important to note that some of these foods have high cholesterol and saturated fat levels, so be sure to keep a healthy balance of these items in your diet.
+Vitamin A is quite easy to come by naturally.
+Many of the most basic staples in our diets — meat, eggs, milk and cheese, for example — are excellent sources of vitamin A. Other specific animal sources have high vitamin A levels as well, such as kidney and liver.
+However, it's important to note that some of these foods have high cholesterol and saturated fat levels, so be sure to keep a healthy balance of these in your diet if you choose to eat them.

-As mentioned before, plant-based beta carotene is another option for adding vitamin A to your diet.
-This is especially helpful for vegetarians and vegans who consume fewer animal-based foods for their vitamin A. Eat foods like carrots, pumpkins, sweet potatoes, cantaloupes, grapefruits, spinach, broccoli and apricots to get your vitamin A. As a general rule, the more vibrant the color of a fruit or vegetable, the more beta-carotene it contains.
+Vitamin A exists as either preformed vitamin A or as provitamin A carotenoids.
+Preformed vitamin A is found in animal and dairy sources.
+Provitamin A carotenoids include beta-carotene and alpha-carotene, which your body converts into vitamin A and other derivatives.
+Beta-carotene is found in foods like carrots, pumpkins, sweet potatoes, cantaloupes, grapefruits, spinach, broccoli and apricots.
+As a general rule, the more vibrant the color of a fruit or vegetable is, the more beta-carotene it contains.
 As a bonus, you won't have to worry about the fat or cholesterol content in these foods.

 The daily dosage for children varies with age.
-From the age of 0 to 6 months, infants should take 400 mcg per day, after which they should consume 500 mcg per day until they reach the age of 1.
-Children 1 to 3 years of age should take 300 mcg/day, while those from 4-8 years of age need 400 mcg/day, and those from 9-13 years old need 600 mcg/day.
-Unlike with adult dosages, the daily recommendations for children are prescribed regardless of sex.
+From 0 to 6 months, infants should have 400mcg per day, after which they should consume 500mcg per day until they reach the age of 1.
+Children 1 to 3 years of age should get 300mcg per day, while those from 4 to 8 years of age need 400mcg per day.
+Those from 9 to 13 years old need 600mcg each day.
+Daily recommendations for children don’t change based on gender.

 These dosage requirements are general guidelines.
 Individuals may have differing daily recommendations for vitamin A, depending on their health status and lifestyle.
-For example, women who are pregnant or breastfeeding generally need more vitamin A in their diet than the average adult female.
 Most people can get a sufficient amount of vitamin A simply by eating a balanced diet.
 Consult a doctor before taking any vitamin A supplements or changing from the recommended dosage for your age and sex.